LAST UPDATED: DECEMBER 23, 2019

 - Safari (Desktop)

 - Android Browser

 - Opera Mobile

-You can opt out of interest-based targeting provided by participating ad servers through the Digital Advertising Alliance at: Opt-Out.
+You can opt-out of interest-based targeting provided by participating ad servers through the Digital Advertising Alliance at: Opt-Out.
 In addition, on your iPhone, iPad or Android, you can change your device settings to control whether you see online interest-based ads.

-If you limit the ability of websites and applications to set cookies, you may worsen your overall user experience and/or lose the ability to access the services, since it will no longer be personalized to you.
+If you limit the ability of websites and applications to set cookies, you may worsen your overall user experience and/or lose the ability to access the service, since it will no longer be personalized to you.
 It may also stop you from saving customized settings, like login information.